« State-specific resources Oklahoma

 Construction Lien Waivers in Oklahoma

-Required Format: Oklahoma does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Oklahoma does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Oklahoma does not require waivers to be notarized.
+Required notarization: Oklahoma does not require waivers to be notarized.

 Oklahoma does not require a statutory form for lien waivers.
 Waivers are enforceable if clearly expressed, and conditional or unconditional waivers may be used depending on payment status.